 Systems that use varying levels of verification will be able to provide the most up-to-date financials.

 The most popular ecommerce platforms charge a fixed monthly fee to use their platform.
 Other hidden costs are more difficult to keep track of.

 This is an excellent illustration of how Amazon’s pricing model works.
-There are costs associated with listing, transactions, advertising, and delivering each order.
+Costs are associated with the listing, transactions, advertising, and order delivery.

-The fee is determined by the product’s category, its size and weight for shipment, and the distance between you and the vendor.
+The fee is determined by the product’s category, size, and weight for shipment and the distance between you and the vendor.

-If you have an agent, you’re in luck: the lack of knowledge makes budget planning that much more challenging.
-In our blog article, we’ll go over what goes into a seller fee.
+If you have an agent, you’re lucky: lacking knowledge makes budget planning much more challenging—our blog article’lwe’lliew what goes into a seller fee.

-But what if you’re selling items on e-commerce platforms other than Amazon?
-You could do it manually depending on their pricing models.
+But what if you’you’reling items on e-commerce platforms other than Amazon?
+You could do it manually, depending on their pricing models.

-When your organization expands, automation is more sustainable since you won’t have to perform as much busywork.
+When your organization expands, automation is more sustainable since you won’won’te to perform as much busy work.